AAFC-BICoE/dina-local-deployment/README.md

 Note: git submodules are real git project.
 You can go in the folder and run any git command.

+## Host file

+An entry for Keycloak in your hosts file is required.
+In Linux and Mac OSX, this is located at `/etc/hosts`, and in Windows it's `c:\windows\system32\drivers\etc\hosts`.
+You should have an entry that matches the host name and IP in base.env:

+`172.33.33.10 keycloak.local`

 ## Setup script

 `setup.sh` script is used to assemble the different docker-compose from the different modules.
 The Docker Compose command of that project only works if the setup script is used to prepare all the required files.